forScore

 CSV/TSV Files:

 If you have CSV or TSV (comma- or tab-separated values) files, you can use the Indexes feature to create your bookmarks.
-Add the file to forScore using any of the same methods you use to add PDFs, then tap the “Indexes” browser in the top left-hand corner of the Bookmarks menu and choose your file to begin.
+Add the file to forScore using any of the same methods you use to add PDFs, then open the Bookmarks menu and tap the table icon in the toolbar (if you don’t see it, make sure the Bookmarks list is showing).
+Tap the table icon in the toolbar and choose your file to begin.

 This panel lists the values found in each row of your file, and you can tap on a value to specify how it should be used in forScore.
 Use the arrow buttons along the bottom to verify that the information in each row looks correct, skipping any header or footer rows and adjusting page numbers if needed.
 When you’re done, tap Save to create your bookmarks.